Drug rates are rising throughout the nation. In a 2020 survey, more than thirty-five percent of adolescents said they used marijuana in the last year.

 Answer these questions and you can enrich your understanding of addiction recovery.
 Here is your quick guide.

 Contact Us Today to Learn More About Our Dual Diagnosis Treatment Centers and Take the First Step Toward Recovery.

 What Is the Disease Model of Addiction?

-A similar process happens with addiction.
 The National Institute on Drug Abuse has concluded that half of a person’s risk of addiction depends on their genetic makeup.
 The Institute is conducting more research, but they are finding genes that are present in many people with addiction.